Sommelier: Associazione Italiana Sommelier

-In Italy, the Italian Sommelier Association, 'AIS', founded on 7 July 1965, is one of the oldest sommelier associations of the world.
+In Italy, the Associazione Italiana Sommelier (AIS), founded on 7 July 1965, is one of the oldest sommelier associations of the world.
 It is officially recognised and legally acknowledged by the Italian government.
 The Italian Sommelier Association is part and founding member of the Worldwide Sommelier Association (WSA), which is officially recognized throughout the world.
 It is actually the largest sommelier association ever featuring over 33,000 members only in Italy.
 AIS / WSA is famous worldwide for its technical tasting approach and methodology, patented food & wine pairing technique, publications, service standards and three-levels course structure which leads to the Certified Sommelier qualification.
 A Professional Sommelier qualification and diploma is issued by AIS, after a candidate's career assessment, for those sommeliers actually working in a food and beverage establishment.

-Wine & Spirit Education Trust

-The Wine & Spirit Education Trust, often referred to as 'WSET', does not offer sommelier certifications.
-Despite this, many sommeliers choose to earn these qualifications due to similar curriculum and the WSET's structured approach that allows one to gain knowledge through tutored coursework.

 Contest for the Best Sommelier in the World

-The Association de la Sommelerie Internationale (ASI) organizes the World’s Best Sommelier Contest every 3 years since 1969.
+The Association de la Sommelerie Internationale (ASI) organizes the World's Best Sommelier Contest every 3 years since 1969.
 The event in 2019 crowned the German candidate named Marc Almert.
 Due to the COVID-19 pandemic, the 17th edition of the contest took place in 2023 instead of 2022 in Paris.

 Similar professions

-Other specialized beverage service roles take on the term "sommelier".
-These include: beer sommelier (also called a cicerone) and sake sommelier.
+Other specialized beverage service roles take on the term sommelier.
+These include beer sommelier (also called cicerone) and sake sommelier.